Ecdosis/MML-editor/mml-dialect.md

 3. Quotations are marked by leading "> " at the start of lines, the first of which must start a paragraph.
 They may nest.
 4. Code sections or preformatted blocks begin with four spaces.
 Subsequent spaces are preserved.

 Everything else is configurable.
-The MML description file may be an empty string, in which case only the hard-wired features will be reognised, and no properties will be added to them.
+The MML description file may be an empty string, in which case only the hard-wired features will be recognised, and no properties will be added to them.

 Individual features can also be omitted and will not be processed.
 For example, omitting "codeblocks" will disable all codeblocks.

-Unlike MarkDown, MMLs do not support inline HTML, lists, atx-style headings or links to external documents, but they do support references to images.
-The reason is that MMLs are designed to represent historical printed and handwritten documents only, to capture their features, not to serve as a simple word-processor.
-For that purpose try MarkDown.

 An example MML definition is: